Filienko/ml-model/README.md

 Put an image in the same folder as ModelTestCategoricalClassifer.py and make sure that the model that was trained is present there as well (Named "image_model" by default).
 Edit the path to the image in ModelTestCategoricalClassifer.py Run ModelTestCategoricalClassifer.py with Python.

+# Relations
+The code in files: "Relations_KNN", "Relations_LogisticRegression", and "Relations_SoftmaxRegression" were used for internal testing and training only and the code would not be runnable unless the correct file paths were added in the code where necessary, pointing to appropriately formatted data.
+Parts of the code were also commented and uncommented depending on which attribute was being targeted at the time.
+If you wish to run the code, comments have been left indicating what file paths should be passed.

+"Relations_LogisticRegression" and "Relations_SoftmaxRegression" both require numpy and output their models as a text file.